 Canadian Conference of Mennonite Brethren Churches 

-Underneath the two governing boards is the Conference staff, which is led by the Senior Management Team.
-One member of the Executive Board, the Executive Director, maintains relationship between the Conference staff and the Executive Board by communicating and directing the Senior Management Team.
-The Senior Management Team, in turn, provides leadership to their staff and is the tool used to produce the ministries and visions established by the Executive Board.
+Underneath the two governing boards was the Conference staff, led by the Senior Management Team.
+One member of the Executive Board, the Executive Director, maintained the relationship between the Conference staff and the Executive Board by communicating and directing the Senior Management Team.
+The Senior Management Team, in turn, provided leadership to its staff and was the tool used to produce the ministries and visions established by the Executive Board.

-The Senior Management Team, and thus all Conference staff, are broken into six main priority areas: Faith and Life, Healthy Churches, Leadership Development, Reaching Out, Fostering Community (Communications), and Financial Services.
-The purpose and description for each of these areas is communicated in their series descriptions.
+The Senior Management Team, and thus all Conference staff, were divided into six main priority areas: Faith and Life, Healthy Churches, Leadership Development, Reaching Out, Fostering Community (Communications), and Financial Services.
+The purpose and description for each of these areas is communicated in their series descriptions (below).

 In 2014, the six foci were re-framed as "services" and reorganized around four headings: Building Community, Multiplying Churches, Developing Leaders, and Financial Ministries.